 Heart Arrhythmias and Exercise

-If you have an irregular heartbeat (Reference arrhythmia Opens New Window), ask your doctor what type and level of exercise is safe for you.
+If you have an irregular heartbeat (arrhythmia), ask your doctor what type and level of exercise is safe for you.
 Regular activity can help keep your heart and body healthy.

 The type and amount of exercise that is allowable will vary depending on the cause of your abnormal heart rhythm and whether you have other forms of heart disease.
 If your irregular heartbeat is caused by another type of heart disease (such as cardiomyopathy or a valve problem), you may need to limit your activity because of the other heart disease.